JJLongoria/aura-helper-xml-compressor/README.md

 The values are:

-- **ALPHABET_ASC**: Reorder the XML elements on alphabetical ascending order (a, b, c...).
-String value: 'alphabetAsc'
+- **ALPHABET_ASC**: Reorder the XML elements on alphabetical ascending order (a, b, c...). string value: 'alphabetAsc'
-- **ALPHABET_DESC**: Reorder the XML elements on alphabetical descending order (z, y, x...).
-String value: 'alphabetDesc'
+- **ALPHABET_DESC**: Reorder the XML elements on alphabetical descending order (z, y, x...). string value: 'alphabetDesc'
-- **SIMPLE_FIRST**: Reorder the XML elements when simple elements (Strings, Booleans, Dates, Enums... without nested elements) as first elements (also use alphabetical asc order to order the simple and complex types).
-String value: 'simpleFirst'
+- **SIMPLE_FIRST**: Reorder the XML elements when simple elements (Strings, Booleans, Dates, Enums... without nested elements) as first elements (also use alphabetical asc order to order the simple and complex types). string value: 'simpleFirst'
-- **COMPLEX_FIRST**: Reorder the XML elements when complex elements (Arrays and Objects with nested elements) as first elements (also use alphabetical asc order to order the simple and complex types).
-String value: 'complexFirst'
+- **COMPLEX_FIRST**: Reorder the XML elements when complex elements (Arrays and Objects with nested elements) as first elements (also use alphabetical asc order to order the simple and complex types). string value: 'complexFirst'